LTHCTheMaster/Magical-Elementalization/README.md

 - Mental State/Health System
 - Upgrade System
 - <a href="#admin">⚙️ Admin Functions</a>

+### 👍 Compatibilities:

+- Compatible with <a href="https://www.planetminecraft.com/data-pack/terralith-overworld-evolved-100-biomes-caves-and-more/">Terralith</a> by <a href="https://www.planetminecraft.com/member/starmute/">Starmute</a>
+- Compatible with <a href="https://www.planetminecraft.com/data-pack/william-wythers-overhauled-overworld/">William Wythers' Overhauled Overworld</a> by <a href="https://www.planetminecraft.com/member/williamwythers/">WilliamWythers</a>
+- Compatible with <a href="https://www.planetminecraft.com/data-pack/incendium-nether-expansion/">Incendium</a> by <a href="https://www.planetminecraft.com/member/starmute/">Starmute</a>
+- Compatible with <a href="https://www.planetminecraft.com/data-pack/nullscape/">Nullscape</a> by <a href="https://www.planetminecraft.com/member/starmute/">Starmute</a>
+- Compatible with <a href="https://www.planetminecraft.com/data-pack/stardust-fragment/">Stardust Fragment</a> by <a href="https://www.planetminecraft.com/member/stoupy51/">Stoupy51</a>

 ### 💽 Versions
 | ✅   | 1.19.x |